Research Faculty Appointment and Promotion (VI.F.8)

 Vice Chancellor for Academic Affairs

-• Review requests to establish Research Faculty positions and determine what approvals are required prior to the request being submitted to him or her for review.
+• Review requests to establish Research Faculty positions on their campus and forward approved requests to the Chancellor for review.

 Academic Units and Centers